Nonlinear Fokker-Planck equations with reaction as gradient flows of the free energy: Generalized dissipation inequalities

 We start with the remark that Theorem~\ref{th:yai} can often be applied if $U$ is a subset of a space~$X$ of functions defined on~$\Omega$ provided that $C^1(\Omega)$ is dense in~$X$ and the integrals~\eqref{eq:int1} and~\eqref{eq:int2} are continuous with respect to the topology of~$X$.
 Indeed, if $U_1 = U \cap C^1(\Omega)$ is dense in~$U$, we apply the theorem to~$U_1$ and proceed by density to make sure that the same constant works for~$U$ as well.
 On the other hand, if $U_1$ is not dense in~$U$, we replace~$U$ with its small enlargement~$\widetilde U$ in the cone of nonnegative functions in~$X$ and apply the same reasoning to~$\widetilde U$.
 A more complicated density argument is used in the proof of Theorem~\ref{th:eep} given in Section~\ref{ss:nid}.

-Another question is whether the constant~$C$ can be chosen uniformly with respect to the set of functions $(E, g, f)$ if the latter is allowed to vary over a set $\mathcal X$.
+Another question is whether the constant~$C$ can be chosen uniformly with respect to $(E, g, f)$ if the latter triple is allowed to vary over a set $\mathcal X$.
 It turns out that Theorem~\ref{th:yai} can be easily extended to handle this case.
 Specifically, if the suprema and infima in~\eqref{eq:Efg2}--\eqref{eq:Efg4} are additionally taken over $(E, g, f) \in \mathcal X$, the constant~$C$ can be chosen independently of~$(E, g, f)$.
 The proof remains essentially the same.
 Assuming the converse, we have violating sequences $\{(\widetilde E_n, \tilde g_n, \tilde f_n)\} \subset \mathcal X$ and $\{u_n\} \subset U$ such that~\eqref{eq:p01} holds with

 Moreover, the functions $E_n$, $g_n$, and $f_n$ satisfy~\eqref{eq:Efg1n}--\eqref{eq:Efg3n}.
 The rest of the proof can be reused verbatim.

 It should also be noted that the bare~$u$ on the right-hand side of~\eqref{eq:yai} can be replaced by a nonnegative function~$v(x, u(x))$.
 Of course, in this case it no longer makes sense to require that $U$ should consist exclusively of positive functions.
 The separation from~$0$ should be taken in the sense that no sequence~$\{v(\cdot, u_n(\cdot))\}$, where $u_n \in U$ and the sequence $\{E_n(\cdot, u_n(\cdot))\}$ is bounded in $L^1(\Omega)$, converges to~$0$ in measure.
 However, if~$v$ is, for example, an increasing function vanishing at~$0$, this new condition is clearly equivalent to the original one.